Sales Incentive Reporting Augmented with Google Analytics

 4. Avg.
 Time on Page

 How long a user spends on a particular page is another clear indicator of how your program site is being used.
-The pages with the highest avg. time on page are the prime targets for communication with your participants.
+The pages with the highest avg. time on page is the prime targets for communication with your participants.
 It may not be worth having a “News” or “Updates” page if you can feed the information to their “User Dashboard” or “Award Fulfillment” page as a notification or small alert container.

 Anyone can Learn Google Analytics for Free